mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 In activity theory tensions and contradictions are a vital source of change and evolution of new and ongoing activity systems.

-Engestrom [@engestrom_expansive_2001] explains the role of contradictions as build up of tensions between different elements of the activity system.
+Engeström [@engestrom_expansive_2001] explains the role of contradictions as build up of tensions between different elements of the activity system.
 His detailed analysis of work based activity identifies the role of contradictions in systems is the source of "change and development" []
  <!-- [@lave_developmental_1993] -->